PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-10 00:41:16
+Last updated: 2024-04-10 00:42:21
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: All I can do is wait... for the cancer to come back. - Skyler White